signalty/signalty/README.md

 ### Hi there, I'm Tyquan Smith👋
-I currently work in the the telecommunications space and have military experiance.
+I currently work in the telecommunications space and have military experience.

 #### Languages: